William-King977/cloud_computing_and_aws/README.md

 * Private subnets are not routed to an internet gateway, but its traffic is routed to a virtual private gateway for a Site-to-Site VPN connection (known as VPN-only subnet).

 ## Internet gateway
-An internet gateway is a horizontally scaled and highly available VPC component that allows communication between your VPC and the internet.
+An internet gateway is a horizontally scaled and highly available VPC component that allows communication between your VPC (and its components) and the internet.

 ## Route tables
 A route table contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed.